equalitie/ouinet/README.md

-During its first start the injector will generate the private and public keys needed to [sign content](https://ouinet.work/docs/how/cache.html#signatures) (`ed25519-*` files) and the certificates used to establish a TLS connection when contacting the injector via uTP protocol.
+During its first start the injector will generate the private and public keys needed to [sign content](https://ouinet.work/docs/how/cache.html#signatures) (`ed25519-*` files) and the certificates used to establish a TLS connection when contacting the injector via the uTP protocol.
 Please keep an eye on these files as some of them will be needed to configure your Ouinet clients.

 For a production environment you may want to deploy the Injector using